Ōtsuchi, Iwate

 Ōtsuchi (大槌町, Ōtsuchi-chō) is a town located in Kamihei District, Iwate Prefecture, in the Tōhoku region of northern Japan.
-As of 1 March 2020, the town had an estimated population of 11,572 and a population density of 58 persons per km² in 5308 households.
+As of 1 March 2020, the town had an estimated population of 11,572 and a population density of 58 persons per km2 in 5308 households.
 The total area of the town is 200.42 sqkm.

 Since 1973, the University of Tokyo has maintained a marine research laboratory in Ōtsuchi.
-It is now called the International Coastal Research Center (ICRC) and is managed by the Atmosphere and Ocean Research Institute.
+It is called the International Coastal Research Center (ICRC) and is managed by the Atmosphere and Ocean Research Institute.